Updated February 12, 2021

-In this time of tightened budgets across the nation, Vermont’s recently passed budget adjustment includes reinvesting nearly $700,000 saved through reductions in out-of-state private prison contracts.
+In this time of tightened budgets across the nation, Vermont’s recently passed budget adjustment includes reinvesting approximately $360,000 saved through reductions in out-of-state private prison contracts.
 The money will go toward community-based programs to reduce recidivism with a likely focus on programs for people who are supervised for domestic violence offenses.

 The savings came on the heels of Vermont’s Justice Reinvestment Initiative (JRI), which launched in 2019 with intensive technical support from The Council of State Governments (CSG) Justice Center.
 This effort led to a bipartisan criminal justice bill designed to reduce recidivism and corrections costs.

 Data analysis during the JRI project revealed that nearly 80 percent of prison admissions in Vermont were due to returns or revocations from community supervision.
 As a result, Vermont’s Justice Reinvestment II Working Group, the body overseeing the JRI effort, identified reinvesting in community-based services as a top priority to help people on supervision connect with the supports they most need to succeed.